fraigo/git_tutorial/content/git-client.md

 The *instalation* process of Git Client is simple.
 Follow all the instructions of the installation process.
 You may be prompted to choose a few options while installing the client.

+#### Windows installation

+* Go to https://git-scm.com/download/Wwin, and you will be promted to download a **32-bit or 64-bit** client, matching your operating system architecture and version.
+* Open and **execute** the installer .exe package, allowing access as Administrator.
+* Follow the assitant using the **default options**.
+These options are the most common and secure to start.
+* In the step of selecting a **default editor**, you can select a different option instead of [Vim](http://www.vim.org/) *default editor*, unless you are familiar with Vim.
+The options are available based on your current editors installed.
+You can use [Notepad++](https://notepad-plus-plus.org/download/) or [Visual studio Code](https://code.visualstudio.com/download) if they are installed previously.

+#### Mac Installation

+* Download the .dmg package from https://git-scm.com/download/mac and open it.
+* Follow the instructions in the installation process.

+#### Linux Instalation

+* Follow the instructions in https://git-scm.com/download/linux to install Git in your system.
+* For **Ubuntu/Debian** based distributions, you need to execute `apt-get install git`

 ### Accessing the terminal window

 If you are using Windows, Linux, or Mac, you may have different ways to access a terminal/command window.
 This terminal allows you to execute git commands: